-The questionnaires were checked in two stages, for their completeness and logical consistency of data collected, and for their correct data entry.
+The questionnaires were checked in two stages.
+The first stage concerns the completeness and logical consistency of data collected, while the second concerns their correct data entry.

 More specifically, the officials in charge of the checks, in accordance with the interviewers' guidelines and taking into account other objective facts, checked the data among the different questionnaires and also correlated them with data of households living in the same region, in order to verify the correctness of the answers.
 Mistakes were corrected and any unclear answers were clarified in cooperation with the interviewer or the interviewee.